High-intent product comparison

 Beef Tallow vs Cetaphil for Dry, Sensitive Skin

-Compare beef tallow vs Cetaphil for dry, sensitive skin, including texture, routine fit, and when each option makes sense.
+Compare beef tallow vs Cetaphil for dry, sensitive skin with practical guidance on lightweight cream comfort, richer tallow sealing, face-vs-body use, and when layering both makes the most sense.

 Quick summary